DavidCarl/UFO/NEWREADME.md

 ### Case sensitivity

-We did not do anything about case sensitivity, but if its something you would like to use yourself it can be read about [here](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep)
+We did not do anything about case sensitivity, but if its something you would like to use yourself it can be read about [here](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep), since city names supposed to be capitalised.

-All of these options can be found in the [man page](https://linux.die.net/man/1/grep) for grep.

 ## grep benchmarks